congomongo/congomongo/readme.markdown

 Summary
 ---------
 Currently a convenience wrapper around a subset of methods in the mongodb-java-driver.
-Aims to be a full-featured clojure powered driver for mongodb.
-Test coverage now exists for the api described on this page.
+Aspires to be a full-featured clojure powered driver for mongodb.

 Recent Changes
 --------------